-When finished, have a representative from three of the groups show their posters and read the promises.
-Display all the posters in your class timeroom.
+When everyone has finished, have a representative from three of the groups show their posters and read the promises.
+Display all the posters in your classroom.

-Read the last paragraph to your student(s) and spend some time praying.
+Read the last paragraph to your students and spend some time praying.

-Tell your student(s) about the field trip on Day 9.
-We suggest that you invite another home school family (or families) to participate in this activity with you.
-Show your student(s) or family members where you've posted the activity sign-up sheet.
+Tell your students about the field trip on Day 9.
+Show your students where you've posted the sign-up sheet.
 Explain that whatever they choose, they must practice and be well prepared.
 Allow them some time to read the sheets and sign up.
-Have copies of the Choral Reading ready to hand out to your readers who sign up for that activity.
-Tell your student(s) they can take part in the Choral Reading and one other activity if they wish.
+Have copies of the Choral Reading ready to hand out to the students who sign up for that activity.
+Tell your students they can take part in the Choral Reading and one other activity if they wish.
+Pass out the permission slips for the field trip.
+Ask your students to get them signed and return them tomorrow.

-Choose three readers (you may want to use family membes) to read the short drama in tomorrow's lesson.
+Choose three students to read the short drama in tomorrow's lesson.
 Ask them to practice tonight so they can read it smoothly and with meaning.

-Reflections: Read the Reflections assignment with your student(s).
+Reflections: Read the Reflections assignment with your students.